anomaly/prestans-docs/source/validation.rst

 GET requests however will have option of providing a combination of name, value pairs that match any or none of these sets.
 Parameter Set matching is forgiving, your GET handler will be executed regardless of the result of the matching process.
 Parameter Sets work on the *first in, best dressed** rule, the first set that matches the request satisfies the validation process.

-.. note: All parameters accepted in RequestParsers are instances.
+.. note:: All parameters accepted in RequestParsers are instances.

 By default all validation rules are set to ``None``, this tells prestans to ignore validation.